Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     from: ContinuousDtmfRecognitionOptions
     to: ContinuousDtmfRecognitionOptionsInternal
 - rename-model:
-    from: SendDtmfOptions
+    from: SendDtmfTonesOptions
-    to: SendDtmfOptionsInternal
+    to: SendDtmfTonesOptionsInternal
 - rename-model:
-    from: SendDtmfRequest
+    from: SendDtmfTonesRequest
-    to: SendDtmfRequestInternal
+    to: SendDtmfTonesRequestInternal
 - rename-model:
     from: ChannelAffinity
     to: ChannelAffinityInternal